Quitch/GW-AI-Overhaul/README.md

 #### Is there a "fair" difficulty level?

 No. I felt it was pointless to create a model where each battle is easier than the last.

+### Why am I not seeing the latest changes in my war?

+Many changes will only apply to new wars.

 ## Recommended mods